-Government guidance for employers in England states "where the social distancing guidelines cannot be followed in full, in relation to a particular activity, and the activity cannot be redesigned, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between staff".
+Government guidance for employers in England states "where the social distancing guidelines cannot be followed in full, even through redesigning a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between staff".

-The health and safety requirements of any construction activity must not be compromised at this time.
+The health and safety requirements of any construction activity must not be compromised.
 If an activity cannot be undertaken safely, it should not take place.